Options Strategy: The Covered Call

 Covered calls explained

-If the call option expires OTM and the trader maintains the position in the stock, they can potentially consider selling another call after the expiration.
-On the other hand, if the stock moves above the call's strike price, the call option is in the money4 (ITM) and will likely be assigned, requiring the covered call holder to deliver the shares of the underlying stock at the strike price.
+If the covered call expires OTM, the trader keeps the 100 shares and the options premium collected.
+If the stock moves above the call's strike price, the call option is in the money (ITM) and will likely be assigned, though not guaranteed, requiring the covered call holder to deliver the underlying shares at the strike price.

 Strike selection